jaspector

 Permits required for new residential structures (house, cabin, camp, lodge), additions or expansions to existing residential structures, new commercial structures, new non-residential structures above LUPC threshold, and development in or near shoreland areas.

+Not all construction work requires a permit in unincorporated Franklin County, ME.
 The following work is generally exempt: Accessory structures under 750 sq ft meeting LUPC setback and siting standards (self-certification only, as of January 29, 2025).; Maximum 750 sq ft footprint expansion per two-year period under self-certification.; Minor repairs and routine maintenance generally do not require permits; confirm with LUPC for specific scope..
 Note: LUPC setback minimums under self-cert: 100 feet from lakes and rivers; 75 feet from other water bodies and wetlands; 15 feet from property lines.
+When in doubt, confirm with the local building department before starting work.